lfirebrand/lexi-chat/README.md

 # Create a Room
 Go back to Instance Inspector and click on Rooms and click Create New Room under your desired User.
 Take note of the roomId.
 Open up `chat.js` and update the roomId instance.

-Start the dev server:
+# Start the dev server
 `npm start`

-Start the Node server:
+# Start the Node server
 `node server`

 # Followup